sha1n/profile/readme.md

 - [include/aliases](include/aliases)

 # Does it Work with Bash and Other Shells Too?
-No, it is designed to work only with Zsh (tested extensively on `zsh 5.7.1, 5.8.1`).
+No, it is designed to work only with Zsh.
+Tested extensively on macOS with `zsh` versions:
+- 5.7.1
+- 5.8.1
+- 5.9